NCAR/FastEddy-model/docs/Tutorials/cases_extensions/GAD.rst

    * The orientation of the turbine (:code:`GAD_rotorTheta`) is defined as the angle from the negative x axis, increasing counterclockwise.
 This is different from the meteorological convention for wind direction.
 For example, a turbine facing the west will have :code:`GAD_rotorTheta` = :math:`0.0^{\circ}`, while a turbine facing south will have :code:`GAD_rotorTheta` = :math:`90.0^{\circ}`.
    * Application of the GAD to a real world WRF-coupled simulation does not require any additional steps besides the ones described here.
+   * At this time, users must ensure that the full volume swept by each rotor under all yaw angles is entirely contained within a single MPI rank’s subdomain, avoiding crossing any rank boundaries.
+In FastEddy v4.0 if this configuration is specified, the model may crash or produce erroneous GAD forcing artifacts.
+A future FastEddy release will address this corner case scenario.

 Full citation references can be found in the :doc:`Publications <../../publications>` section.